Questions? Call or text anytime πŸ“ž 818-446-9627

 The Weight You're Carrying

-This isn't garden-variety loneliness.
-This is the specific, gut-wrenching kind where you're choking on tears in the middle of the afternoon because your husband, the person you built this life with, just doesn't seem to see that you are drowning.
+This feels like more than loneliness.
+It's the gut-wrenching kind where you're choking on tears in the middle of the afternoon.
+Because your husband, the person you built this life with, just doesn't seem to see that you are drowning.

 You're not imagining this disconnect.
 You're not being dramatic.
-And you're certainly not alone.
+And you're not alone.

 You feel like you can't function beyond just keeping the baby alive.